Mail Code: 94305-2022

 Requirements for the Ph.D. in Modern Thought and Literature are:

-Course List Units MTL 334A Concepts of Modernity I: Philosophical Foundations 5 MTL 334B Concepts of Modernity II: Culture, Aesthetics, and Society in the Age of Globalization (Offered in 2016-17 as MTL 334) 5 MTL 299 Edgework: New Directions in the Study of Culture (Spring Quarter; required of all first-year students) 1-3
+Course List Units MTL 334A Concepts of Modernity I: Philosophical Foundations 5 MTL 334B Concepts of Modernity II: Culture, Aesthetics, and Society in the Age of Globalization (Offered in 2016-17 as MTL 334) 5 MTL 334C Introduction to Interdisciplinary Studies 3

 - A coherent program of eight courses of advanced work in literary studies to be worked out with the adviser, of which at least six must be regularly scheduled courses in literature.
 Courses in the teaching of composition, independent study, or thesis registration may not be counted among these six courses; ENGLISH 396L Pedagogy Seminar I, MTL 399 Reading for Orals, MTL 802 TGR Dissertation may not be counted toward these requirements under any circumstances.
 Petitions to modify this requirement to substitute a course from a non-literature department for one or more of the required eight literature courses must be approved by the MTL Committee in Charge.

 - Eight courses of advanced work in non-literature departments, the core of which is completion of either a departmental minor or an interdepartmental concentration, typically consisting of six courses.
-Departmental minors are available from the departments of Anthropology, Art and Art History, Communication, History, Philosophy, Political Science, Religious Studies, and Sociology (see the relevant information in those sections of this bulletin).
+Departmental minors are available from a number of departments in the humanities and social sciences, including the departments of Anthropology, Art and Art History, Communication, History, Philosophy, Political Science, Religious Studies, Sociology, and Theater and Performance Studies (see the relevant information in those sections of this bulletin).
+Alternatively, students may opt to join interdisciplinary Ph.D. minors in either Comparative Studies in Race and Ethnicity or in Feminist, Gender, and Sexuality Studies.
 Individually designed concentrations may be approved by petition to the director.
 In addition to the required six courses in a minor or a concentration, two additional courses from non-literature departments are chosen in consultation with the student's academic adviser.
 At the end of the first year, each student must submit to the director a preliminary statement of approximately 1500 words outlining the scope and coherence of the interdisciplinary focus, either as it relates to the departmental minor or to the interdepartmental concentration.
 In either case, the student should note the relevance of any proposed coursework to the overall program (see #7 below).
-Course restrictions noted above in item 2 also apply.
+Course restrictions noted above in # 2 also apply.

 - Qualifying Paper: This certifies that students are likely to be able to undertake the quality of research, sustained argumentation, and cogent writing demanded in a doctoral dissertation.
 The qualifying paper must be a substantial revision of a seminar paper written at Stanford during the first year and should embody a substantial amount of independent research, develop an intellectual argument with significant elements of original thinking, and demonstrate the ability to do interdisciplinary work.
 Each paper is evaluated by two or three readers (designated before the end of the first year of graduate study), one of whom must be a member of the Committee in Charge or have been a member within the previous five years.
 Qualifying papers must be submitted to the program office no later than the end of the third week of the fifth quarter of enrollment, normally, Winter Quarter of the second year.

-- Students must demonstrate, by the end of the third quarter of the first year, a reading knowledge of one foreign language and, by the beginning of the first quarter of the third year, a reading knowledge of one other foreign language.
+- Students must demonstrate, before the beginning of the second year of study, a reading knowledge of one foreign language and, by Spring Quarter of the third year, a reading knowledge of one other foreign language.
 Reading knowledge means the ability to make a genuine scholarly use of the language: that is, to read prose of ordinary difficulty.
 Students may not take the University oral examination before completion of the foreign language requirement.

 - Candidacy: At the end of the second year, students apply for candidacy.
 The decision to advance a student to candidacy is a judgment of the faculty.
 The student is only admitted to candidacy if, in addition to the student's fulfilling departmental prerequisites, the faculty makes the judgment that the student has the potential to successfully complete the requirements of the degree program.
 The following qualifications are required before candidacy can be certified: